What happens when I'm a close contact?

-- Your Hope advocates will help facilitate communication with your faculty and supervisor(s) so they are aware that you will be absent from class for at least 10-14 days.
+- Your Hope advocates will help facilitate communication with your faculty and supervisor(s) so they are aware that you will be absent from class for 14 days.
 You should email your professors and supervisor(s) to ask how you can engage with the class or job remotely.
 You do not need to disclose the reason for your absence, only the expected duration of time.
 If you have an off-campus job that requires documentation for absence, please work with the Ottawa County Department of Public Health.

 - Respond to communications from the local health department

 - A positive case prompts a contact-tracing investigation by the local health department.
 If the Ottawa County Department of Public Health calls or texts you, respond immediately.
 They will not reveal who shared your name.
 Please provide all information to the health department as this is critical to helping stop the spread of the virus to the community.